Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

 - `Shared responsibilites` - Varies by service
 - `AWS Responsibilities` - Security OF the cloud (hardware, infrastructure)

+### Recap

+In this section of the training, you learned fundamental concepts of cloud computing.
+You explored the definition and benefits of the cloud, and you were introduced to AWS Global Infrastructure.
+You also explored the AWS Shared Responsibility Model to clarify the division of responsibilities between AWS and customers.

 ## Module 2 - Compute in the cloud
 - `Compute in the cloud` - Compute in the cloud means creating virtual machines with a cloud provider to run applications and tasks over the internet
 - `Elastic Compute Cloud (EC2)` - Virtual Server/Machine in the AWS Cloud that provides on-demand, scalable computing capacity